 The CCP has capitalized on control over the Chinese-language news space in developing countries and the growing reach of PRC state media with nearly exclusive control of news on China routed to prominent newspapers, government agencies, and community networks.
-This is most pronounced in developing economies, where Chinese-government-linked enterprises have established dominant control over telecommunications infrastructure such as certain broadcast networks, effectively becoming information gatekeepers by providing preferential broadcasting access to state media and friendly news sources while obstructing Western portals and critical voices.27 cases, threatening local media in retaliation against negative coverage of China.
+This is most pronounced in developing economies, where Chinese-government-linked enterprises have established dominant control over telecommunications infrastructure such as certain broadcast networks, effectively becoming information gatekeepers by providing preferential broadcasting access to state media and friendly news sources while obstructing Western portals and critical voices.

+These efforts are compounded as Chinese government representatives in countries take more proactive, "wolf warrior" postures in their local engagement, taking to social media and, in some cases, threatening local media in retaliation against negative coverage of China.
 China's expanding digital influence operations, including on global social media, are a growing factor in enabling the CCP to shape perceptions of China and its policies in individual countries.
 The CCP has expanded its drive to shape the narrative on sensitive topics for China, utilizing propaganda and disinformation to manipulate information regarding its handling of COVID-19, repression in Hong Kong, claims over Taiwan and the South China Sea, and detention of more than one million Uyghurs and other Muslims in Xinjiang.
 On platforms like Facebook and Twitter, the PRC has used bots, zombie accounts, sock puppets, and human accounts to amplify pro-CCP rhetoric, attack supposedly "anti-China" politicians and parties, and distort the online information environment.
 It, or its proxies, have also created content farms which, while ostensibly legitimate news organizations, are in actuality involved in the generation and spread of disinformation.